mre/endler.dev/content/2025/how-to-review-code/index.md

 Avoid personal attacks or condescending language.
 Don't say "this is wrong."
 Instead, say "I would do it this way."
-If people resist, ask a few questions to understand their reasoning.
+If people are hesitant, ask a few questions to understand their reasoning.

-- "What breaks if we do it this way?"
+- "Will this break existing workflows if we do it this way?"
-- "Have you considered any alternatives?"
+- "Which alternatives have you considered?"
 - "What happens if you call this function with an empty array?"
 - "If I don't set this value, what will be the error message presented to the user?"